GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Store listing

 The purpose of an extension's [Chrome Web Store store listing][completing-listing] is to set the user's expectations.
 It should explicitly communicate what the extension does.
-See [Listing Requirements][cws-listing] for a complete list of requirements.
+See [Listing requirements][cws-listing] for a complete list of requirements.

 ### Create a compelling store listing {: #create-a-compelling-store-listing }

 The better your extension's store listing, the more users will discover and try your extension.
 [Creating a great listing page][great-listing-page] provides guidelines for designing the best store listing experience.
-When choosing your extension's name, writing its description, and designing its logo, keep in mind Google's [Branding Guidelines][cws-branding].
+When choosing your extension's name, writing its description, and designing its logo, keep in mind Google's [Branding guidelines][cws-branding].

 ### Provide great images {: #provide-great-images}

-All image assets (icon, tile, marquee, and screenshots) [should be provided][cws-images].
+Include all the [required images][cws-images] (icon, tile, marquee, and screenshots).
 Images should not be blurry or too busy, as described in [Images of a high-quality listing][hq-listing-images].

 ### Choose your extension's category well {: #choose-category-well}